 Why choose St. Mary’s for emergency care?

-St. Mary’s is one of the best emergency service care providers on the Western Slope and in Eastern Utah.
+St. Mary’s is one of the best emergency service care providers in Western Colorado and in Eastern Utah.
 Our doctors are trained in emergency medicine, and all our nurses are trained and certified in advanced cardiac life support (ACLS), pediatric advanced life support (PALS) or the trauma nursing core course.

 Our emergency team members work together to provide the care you need from the minute you arrive.
 We’ll keep your visit smooth and fast by evaluating your situation, getting your test results and starting treatment right away.